Looking for the latest trends?

 5. Voice has Not Died

 When it comes to customer service, there will always be a role for a live conversation with a company representative.
-Yes, the rise of self-service options decreases the quantity of interactions that need a live conversation (as the tools get better and consumers get more comfortable with them).
+Yes, the rise of self-service options decreases the number of interactions that need a live conversation (as the tools get better and consumers get more comfortable with them).
 But, there are always going to be cases where self-serve tools fall short.
 Meaning, the transactions that end up with a live agent are going to be more complicated and more likely to involve an upset customer.

 Check out this recent report from Parature on channel preferences.
 As you can see, voice continues to take the lead amongst all channels.